Piper Niven: Professional wrestling style and persona

 Benson's finishing move is the Loch Ness Slam, a spinning side slam.

 During her alliance with Chelsea Green following the loss of the Women's Tag Team Championships and Green's coronation as the inaugural Women's United States Champion, Benson's character took on the role of the United States Secret Service protection agent.

 Other media

 Benson is the subject of the episode Fight Like a Girl of the documentary series Our Lives by BBC.
 The episode is about her life as a professional wrestler.

 Benson made her video game debut in the Clowning Around Pack DLC for WWE 2K22 and appeared in WWE 2K23,WWE 2K24 and WWE 2K25.

 Personal life

 On Celebrate Bisexuality Day 2019, Benson came out as bisexual.
 She has also shared that she has Bell's palsy.
+In a 2022 interview with Sports Illustrated, Benson spoke about her relationship with her weight and appearance growing up, saying she had once believed she "couldn't get any smaller" and did not want to be "the big girl."
+She said wrestling had taught her "what makes me different is what makes me special."

-Benson married her husband in September 2021.
+Benson married her husband in September 2021, which included a special highlight on WWE's website congratulating the couple.